Students Take Lead on COVID-19 Response

-Chevara Joseph, a rising second-year MPH student in sociomedical sciences, is the director of delivery for Hero Meals NYC, part of the Health and Wellness branch of CSSC.
+Chevara Joseph, a rising second-year MPH student in Sociomedical Sciences, is the director of delivery for Hero Meals NYC, part of the Health and Wellness branch of CSSC.
 Hero Meals NYC supports local businesses and healthcare workers by providing meals to frontline workers while sponsoring neighboring restaurants, prioritizing businesses with the greatest need in communities near partner hospitals.

 Recently, Joseph and her Hero Meals NYC team joined with Tampopo Ramen in Washington Heights to raise money for meals and hotel rooms for frontline workers at NYC Health + Hospitals residing in nearby hotels.
 The restaurant owners live-streamed a class on cooking ramen through on CSSC’s Facebook page, and viewers were encouraged to donate.
 “Sponsoring businesses that would have closed indefinitely due to the pandemic whilst displaying my gratitude and support for frontline workers, I have come across a multitude of people who are eager to unite and help one another during such perplexing times,” she says.

-Joseph says a leadership development course with instructor Nayla Bahri helped prepare her for her role with CSSC.
+Joseph says a leadership development course with instructor and Columbia Business School alum Nayla Bahri helped prepare her for her role with CSSC.
 “A major segment of the class was spent on self-reflection to best understand how you react and portray yourself in group settings.
 This course taught me to recognize and embrace my strengths and how to apply them strategically when collaborating with different entities.
 Further, our discussion centered around Dr. Wafaa El-Sadr’s leadership during the peak of the HIV/AIDS epidemic was critical in preparing me for leadership roles during unforeseeable health crises.”

 Alexis Smith: Interdisciplinary Teams